dannywoodz/fdi/README.md

 Aside from that minor niggle, `cargo build` handle everything else.

+## TODOs

+Fingerprint scanning and generation is probably about as fast as it's likely to get, but the identification of duplicates is extremely clumsy and is doing way more than it needs to.
+This is largely to get around the problem of duplicates appearing in the output: if image A has duplicates B and C, I don't want B to be output later with A and C, and then C with A and B.

+This is really just a 'get it working' release, so I'll be sorting that out next.
+If you want to submit a pull request, I'd very much appreciate it.

 ## Background

 Originally writen in Clojure with core/async, I've translated the most recent versions to Rust.